GameFabric/docs/src/multiplayer-servers/multiplayer-services/server-protection/gateway-policies.md

 Gateway policies provide an additional layer of protection for your game infrastructure by redirecting specific outgoing game server traffic to destinations such as your game backend.

-If SteelShield is active, it might also block legitimate connection attempts or responses due to its lack of awareness of your legitimate outgoing traffic.
+If SteelShield is active while unaware of your legitimate outgoing traffic, it might block connection attempts or responses that are not meant to be filtered.

 Implementing Gateway Policies offers an effective solution to prevent both issues.